tayloroxelgren/kotor2loadmod/README.md

 This mod aims to improve the load times for the steam version of Kotor 2

 ## Status
-The mod is in early development, with only initial timing of the LoadingScreen function set up.
-Currently still exploring and investigating functions in the game.
+The mod is in early development, but currently enables the inital splash screens to be skipped on boot of the game.
+Other functions and improvements are still being explored.

+## Installation
+Just copy the `dinput8.dll` into the same directory as your swkotor2.exe

 ## What has been identified so far?
 - `FUN_00533830` **LoadingScreen**: This appears to be the main function that initiates the loading screens in the game